admiralyeoj/gross-portfolio/README.md

-# Docker Compose and WordPress
+# Docker Compose and Bedrock

 Use WordPress locally with Docker using [Docker compose](https://docs.docker.com/compose/) and deploy to [Heroku](https://www.heroku.com/)